wp-plugins/bepro-listings/readme.txt

 	9. Audio - List your podcasts and music on wordpress with this addon.
 We support several file types including wav, wma, mp3 and m4a
 	10. Favorites - Engage your visitors!
 Record theirs likes and dislikes to figure out the most popular listings.
 	11. Authors - Publicize your authors and give their listings more visibility.
+	12. PMPro - Use Paid Membership Pro to charge users to post listings on your website, with this integration.

 = THEMES =